JB1984/SocketTestApp/README.md

 # SocketTestApp
-Testing how to use sockets in Python
+Testing how to use sockets in Python by creating a P2P chat app